D8-X/referral-system/README.md

 Alternatively, whitelabelling partners can elect addresses that become an __agency__.
 Agencies can create referral-codes like a regular referrer and additionally they can elect a partner that then also becomes an agency.
 Agencies are not subject to the token configuration.

-For example, whitelabelling partner "Pudgy Cow" selects marketing agency "Alpha Pots" as an agency and assigns a kick-back of 50%.
+For example, whitelabelling partner Pudgy Cow selects marketing agency "Alpha Pots" as an agency and assigns a kick-back of 50%.
 Alpha Pots work with an influencer to which they hand-off 25% of the 50% kick-back, and they also have an affiliate agency that they elect as partner with a certain percentage of their 50%.
 The influencer creates a code which distributes 15% back to the trader.
 Hence the trader that uses the code receives 50% * 25% * 20% =2.5% fee reduction, the influencer receives 50% * 25% * (1-20%) = 10% of the trader's fees, Alpha Pots get 50% * (1-25%)=37.5% and pudgy cow keeps 50% of the fees (checking: 2.5% + 10%+ 37.5% +50%=100%).
 Alpha Pots' affiliate agency can also elect a partner or create codes and we can imagine a similar story.